ShinSoon/MiddlewareSimulator/README.md

 ## Description / Purpose

-This is a command-line C++ application developed over a 6-week learning plan, simulating basic functionalities of TV/Set-Top-Box middleware.
+This is a command-line C++ application developed simulating basic functionalities of TV/Set-Top-Box middleware.
 It focuses on demonstrating core C++ skills (OOD, STL, File I/O, Build Systems) and understanding middleware concepts relevant to the broadcast industry (Service Information processing, EPG data handling).
 The goal was to create a functional simulator that can parse structured data representing channels and programs, mimicking how real middleware processes SI/PSI tables.

 ## Features Implemented